- IR-cut filter stuck in night mode (stays B&W in daylight)

 $18.99Adjust Image Settings for Night Vision Clarity

-In the Lorex app or NVR interface navigate to the camera's image settings.
+In the Lorex app or NVR interface go to the camera's image settings.
 Reduce sharpness and noise reduction to their middle positions as extreme settings degrade night vision clarity.
 Confirm brightness and contrast are at default values.
 If night vision is blurry at distances beyond 15 feet, check the camera's IR range specification — most Lorex cameras have a nominal range of 30 to 100 feet, but this assumes clear air with no fog, dust, or insects near the lens.

 Quick Solutions